Osteoarthritis and Inflammation: Exploring the Possibilities

 Osteoarthritis is a disorder in which the cartilage in a joint degenerates and eventually disappears.
 The cartilage normally covers the ends of the bones in a joint and acts as a low-friction cushion between them as the bones move.
 When the cartilage is absent, the end of one bone rubs against the end of another, causing pain and difficulty in movement.
 Osteoarthritis is often a symptom of aging, but it may appear at any age due to an injury to a joint.

 It was once thought that osteoarthritis was caused solely by wear and tear and involved no inflammation, unlike rheumatoid arthritis.
 The latter is an autoimmune and inflammatory condition that affects joints and other parts of the body as well.
-Now, researchers know that inflammation is also involved in osteoarthritis.
-It may not be as severe as that found in rheumatoid arthritis, but it is still be be significant.
+Researchers now say that inflammation is at least sometimes involved in osteoarthritis.
+It may not be as severe as that found in rheumatoid arthritis, but it may still be significant.

 Who Gets Osteoarthritis?